S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/fixed version/README.md

 ### Problems and Fixes (I came up with this version due to the kazillion errors that poped up)

+### I took whatever was editted on the github page and fixed it.

 **This is important so please take note**

 1. Why is a get function a void function....?
 A lot of this!!
 I got like 10 errors just from void our class diagram will confirm be wrong